 What is OEKO-TEX® STANDARD 100?

-Textile products carrying the label are deemed to be better for human health for the following reasons:
+Textile products carrying the label are deemed to be safer for human health for the following reasons:

 a.
 Strict criteria catalog – Every part of the product, from the coating and stitching to the application and zipper, has to comply with OEKO-TEX® STANDARD 100’s test criteria